PRIVATE TRAINING - WINTER

 SST’s professional coaches will guide each individual through a personal development plan (PDP) with realistic goals and objectives then monitor/review progress from start to finish of the program.
 SST’s professional coaches will build a strong trustful relationship with each individual player (and parents) in order to maximize their technical development.

-Sign up for 2023 Spring Private Training!
+Sign up for Winter 2024 Private Training!
 View our open time slots and email our Technical Director, Joseph Schmid, to reserve your spot.

 Private training sessions will cover key technical components of the game including, but not limited to: